karim-abdel/karim-abdel.github.io/_pages/about.md

 ---
 I am a first-year MSc in Artificial Intelligence student at the [University of Amsterdam](https://www.uva.nl/en).
 I am broadly interested in Reinforcement Learning, Logic,(algorithmic) game theory, and AI Safety.
 My prior research work includes learning theory and online learning, and more broadly theoretical computer science applied to ML.

 Before my MSc, I graduated with a BSc in Mathematics and Computer Science for AI at [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/).
 I was advised by [Prof. Marek Elias](https://elias.ba30.eu/), working on learning theory and theory of algorithms.
-The [paper]() has been accepted at [ICLR2024]().
+The [paper]() has been accepted at [ICLR 2024](https://iclr.cc/).
 During my BSc, I spent the Spring '23 semester at [Georgia Tech](https://www.gatech.edu/), supported with a full-ride scolarship.

 <head>
   <!-- Link to your CSS file -->